• Skip to main content

 As a kid, I loved to do nothing too.

 There were many afternoons when the weather was warm that I’d wander through the woods beside our family home.
-Often I’d end up at what I called “my rock” – a formation on the top of a hill that looked out over my family’s home and property.
+I often ended up at what I called “my rock” – a formation on the top of a hill that looked out over my family’s home and property.

 I’d sit there – by myself – sometimes for hours, doing…nothing.